1. Blog

 There are currently two approved vaccinations for CIV in the United States.
 This is something you should do if you have a dog that is at a higher risk for developing severe symptoms associated with the viral infection.

 That means any dog with respiratory or heart conditions, as well as those dog breeds with a flat face.
-Additionally, if you have a show dog or a dog that is regularly boarded or frequents dog parks, it would be advisable to vaccinate them for CIV.
+Additionally, if you have a show dog or a dog that is regularly boarded or frequents dog parks, it is advisable to vaccinate them for CIV.

 There have been no reported problems with the CIV vaccination, but you should base your decision to vaccinate on your dog’s risk level and lifestyle.
 If your dog is an indoor dog that is rarely exposed to other dogs, then he is at a lower risk for contracting the disease.

 But if an outbreak occurs in your area, you may still want to vaccinate him.
 You should realize, however, that the vaccination cannot completely prevent the disease.
 The immune response your dog mounts to the vaccine may not protect him completely.
-But if he is vaccinated, it will reduce the severity and duration of symptoms.
+However, vaccination will reduce the severity and duration of symptoms.

 As always, it’s important to talk with your veterinarian about the pros and cons of vaccinating against canine flu.